Triples and Knowledge-Infused Embeddings for Clustering and Classification of Scientific Documents: Experimental Setup

 \section{Experimental Setup}

 This section describes the dataset sources, clustering and classification setup, embedding backbones, and evaluation criteria in detail.
-All random processes—including data splits, model initialization, and clustering—are seeded using \texttt{random\_state=42}.
+To assess robustness, we run each configuration across five seeds (40--44).
+Within each run, all stochastic components (data splits, model initialization, and clustering) use that run's fixed seed for full reproducibility.